Computable Characterisations of Scaled Relative Graphs of Closed Operators: Computation of SRGs for dynamical systems

 A subclass of the transfer matrices $T(s) \in \mathcal{F}_\infty^{m \times m}$ are the real rational proper transfer matrices, which can be written on state-space form $(A,B,C,D)$ such that In the time domain the outputs of the operators $\Tinf$ and $\Ttau$ are defined through the equation

-When the transfer functions are specified by their state-space representation, the maximum gain for the corresponding operators can be computed using the Bounded Real Lemma.
-The minimum gain can also be computed using this result, as explained in Remark~\ref{rem:mingain_inf} which follows the statement of the Bounded Real Lemma. \begin{theorem}[Bounded Real Lemma] Consider $T(s) = \C(sI-\A)^{-1}\B + \D \in \mathcal{F}_\infty^{m \times m}$ such that $(\A,\B)$ is controllable and $(\A,\C)$ is observable, and let $\Tinf$ and $\Ttau$ be given as in Definition~\ref{def:ltwoinf} and~\ref{def:ltwotau}.
+When the transfer functions are specified by their state-space representation, the maximum gain for the corresponding operators can be computed using \glspl{lmi} following the Bounded Real Lemma.
+The minimum gain can also be computed using this result, as explained in Remark~\ref{rem:mingain_inf}, which is stated after the Bounded Real Lemma. \begin{theorem}[Bounded Real Lemma] Consider $T(s) = \C(sI-\A)^{-1}\B + \D \in \mathcal{F}_\infty^{m \times m}$ such that $(\A,\B)$ is controllable and $(\A,\C)$ is observable, and let $\Tinf$ and $\Ttau$ be given as in Definitions~\ref{def:ltwoinf} and~\ref{def:ltwotau}.
 If $\A$ has imaginary axis eigenvalues, then $\maxgain{\Tinf}\!=\!\lim_{\tau \rightarrow \infty}\maxgain{\Ttau}\!=\!\infty$, else